jquery/jquery-ui/README.md

 # jQuery-UI-x
-My jQuery UI with minimize and restore button in dialog title.
+My jQuery UI with minimize and restore button in the title bar for dialog widget.

 The PR: https://github.com/jquery/jquery-ui/pull/1967